TarangKhanna/NearestAPI/README.md

 # WordGeneratorAPI
 API to generate nearest words based on provided dictionary.

-To run in command line:
+# To run in command line:
 python core.py
 will run in localhost on port 7777

-And from postman you can send it API requests:
+# API requests:

-# API 1: Takes in a link for the dictionary file and loads it into the memory.
+API 1: Takes in a link for the dictionary file and loads it into the memory.
 POST http://127.0.0.1:7777/dictionary?dictionary_url=https://raw.githubusercontent.com/dwyl/english-words/master/words.txt

 Expected output: